 I spent Fourth of July watching the Boston fireworks on the Charles from my kayak.
 Without a doubt, it’s the best way to see the fireworks.

 I’ve done this a couple of times now; Charles River Canoe and Kayak rents boats from their Brighton and Kendall Square locations for the event.
 The first time couple of times I did it, the atmosphere was very relaxed, and there was a lot less security.
-I remember one year seeing a couple of guys on on a raft made up of office water cooler bottles, and people on floating rafts; after the marathon bombing, security was tightened up.
+I remember one year seeing a couple of guys on a raft made up of office water cooler bottles, and people on floating rafts; after the marathon bombing, security was tightened up.
 The last time I did it, in 2013, all boats had to be anchored by 7 and there was a Coast Guard boat with a big black machine gun on the front deck patrolling the river.

 This was the first year I did it in my own boat.
 I put in from Herter Park, just downstream from Charles River Canoe and Kayak, around five-thirty-ish, and got to the Mass Ave bridge a little past 7.
 There were already a bunch of boats there, some of them fairly large.
 Boats were required to anchor by 8:15, but I felt like a motorcyclist among a bunch of SUVs with all the boat traffic, so I waited until nearly 8 to anchor.
 I wanted to be able to move if a boat did something stupid.

-Once I was anchored, there was nothing to do but wait.
+Once I anchored, there was nothing to do but wait.
 Fortunately, the weather was gorgeous: clear, not humid, not too warm.
 There was enough wind to raise a little chop, but it kept the bugs away.
 It was really nice just sitting there in the boat.
 We were treated to a spectacular sunset:

-This year, the concert and fireworks were carried on network television.
+This year, the concert and fireworks were on network television.
 I’ve been to years both with and without the network, and I much prefer it when network TV isn’t calling the shots.
 This year, they played the 1812 Overture fairly early, with a small display of fireworks, and then there were 90 minutes of filler country music until the main show at 10:30, timed to end just before the 11:00 news.

 But, oh, what a show it was.
 It made the wait worthwhile.
 Not only did they shoot them from the barge, but they launched sprays of fireworks from the Mass Ave bridge itself, and I was close enough to the bridge to feel the heat from the fireworks.
 There were jets of fireworks flying up from the length of the bridge, with sprays of light in the sky beyond.
 It was magnificent.